neuro220/EraseMeta/README.md

 # 🛡️ EraseMeta

 **Total Privacy.
 Zero Traces.**
-EraseMeta is a powerful, privacy-first browser extension that automatically strips metadata (EXIF, GPS, author info, and more) from your files before they are uploaded to the web.
+EraseMeta is a powerful, privacy-first browser extension that automatically strips metadata (EXIF, GPS, author info, and more) from your files before they are uploaded to the web or downloaded from web.

 Processing happens **100% locally** in your browser — your files never leave your computer until they are clean.